xiix0/scam/README.md

-Your aim is high and to the right.
+Q:	What is green and lives in the ocean?
+A:	Moby Pickle.